 Its latest version, Xara Designer Pro X, is a comprehensive design tool that can work with both bitmaps and vectors with equal aplomb.
 That means it can handle DTP (desktop publishing), graphic design, illustration and photo manipulation tasks in a single tool.

 For those wanting to mock something up rapidly, a license gives you access to over a million archive photos and illustrations to incorporate, along with hundreds of template layouts and thousands of design elements.

-The price is advertised as normally $299 (£199) for a license, but there are frequently discounts on this offered.
-Additionally, a cut-down version called Xara Photo & Graphic Designer is available for $99.94 (£77.94), and again is frequently discounted.
+The price sees frequent discounts on offer.
+Additionally, a cut-down version called Xara Photo & Graphic Designer is available and again is frequently discounted.
 Pro X can also be found even cheaper on Steam.

 Let’s start with Vector vs. Bitmap.
 Bitmaps, also known as raster images, are created using pixels, which are small dots of color.
 Think photographs!
 And while bitmap images are essential to any design workflow, it’s important to know that they can vary tremendously in terms of size and image quality – unfortunately running the risk of becoming blurry when enlarged.